antonioortegajr/Funafuti-Brass-Quail-/docs/notes/twigNotes.md

 Currently there is no way to restrict a client for getting your template should you offer and removing the template if they leave your dev code.

-Versioning is not supported at this time.
+Versioning is not completely supported at this time.
 Like I mentioned this is very new and this likely going to prove something we need to re think and work out.

 At this time it might be best to think of the templates as open source.